 Missouri Certified Home Energy Audits --Beginning Jan.
-1, 2009, any taxpayer who paid an individual certified by the Department of Economic Development to complete a home energy audit may deduct 100 percent of the costs incurred for the audit and the implementation of any energy efficiency recommendations made by the auditor.
+1, 2009, any taxpayer who paid an individual certified by the Missouri Department of Natural Resources to complete a home energy audit may deduct 100 percent of the costs incurred for the audit and the implementation of any energy efficiency recommendations made by the auditor.
 The maximum yearly subtraction may not exceed $1,000, for a single taxpayer or a married couple filing a combined return.
 For all years in which you incur expenses, the maximum total subtraction you may claim is $2,000.To qualify for the deduction, you must have incurred expenses in the year you are filing a claim, and the expenses incurred must not have been excluded from your federal adjusted gross income or reimbursed through any other state or federal program.
 Unless extended, the tax deduction expires Dec.
 31, 2013.

 Sales Tax Exemptions